c---/MultiWii3D/README.md

 MultiWii3D
 ==========

+This is experimental.
+Use at your own risk.
+Test without props attached.
+Unanticipated motor spool-ups are very likely at any time even if it seems like it's working.
+Not all ESC's, motors, and/or batteries may be able to handle the load of high speed reversing and could be damaged.

 MultiWii with changes to support inverted flight via reversing motors

  * MultiWii-2.2 is using the MultiWii 2.2 code base